- IBAN is short for International Bank Account Number and is used to identify an individual bank account in cross-border payments.

 What is the IBAN Registry?

 The IBAN registry is a catalog of those countries that are compliant with the most recent IBAN standards (ISO 13616).
 The registry is published by SWIFT and contains the details of each country’s IBAN format.
-For example, in the IBAN registry you’ll find the following details for Hungary:

 The registry also shows the document’s update history and gives a brief description of important terms used in IBAN transactions.